 If you drag, shrink, pull, push and widen this page you will notice that the background image not only continuously fills your browser window, but it’s also keeping the image in scale.
 Meaning the image is not a fixed size where someone who has their screen resolution set to 800×600 will miss the majority of the image, where as someone who has their monitor set to 1440×900 is able to see most of it.
 This site is able to achieve the effect thanks to the “cover” attribute for background-size in CSS3.

-Pro surfboarder Bjoern Dunkerbeck has a pretty rockin’ website complete with a full screen background image.
+Pro surfboarder Bjoern Dunkerbeck has a pretty rockin’ website complete with a full-screen background image.
 As a matter of fact, he has multiple background images that cycle through as a slideshow while you’re on his site.
 Bjoern’s site uses Flash in order to display the full-screen image.
 The website has a red, white and blue color palette and a geometric, angled navigation bar.
 The transitions between the photos are smooth and the overall layout of this website is simple and effective.

-The Door Works use a full screen background image to establish their high quality craftsmanship to the viewer immediately.
-Through the use of jQuery the image is clipped and resized on the fly.
+The Door Works use a full-screen background image to establish their high-quality craftsmanship to the viewer immediately.
+Through the use of jQuery, the image is clipped and resized on the fly.
 This may sound similar to what the previous sites were doing, but those sites had the image dimensions set to 100% in order to fill the screen.
-Meaning the image colors won’t get blotchy if the window is shrunk much smaller than the original size of the image, or the image won’t become blurry and pixilated if it’s stretched much larger than the original size of the image.
+Meaning the image colors won’t get blotchy if the window is shrunk much smaller than the original size of the image, or the image won’t become blurry and pixelated if it’s stretched much larger than the original size of the image.

-Medis Kitchen and Bar is another site featuring a full screen background image slideshow.
+Medis Kitchen and Bar is another site featuring a full-screen background image slideshow.
 In fact, I didn’t even need to know Swedish to know what the place offered or for the site to convince me I need to go there.
 Their images tell it all through pictures of the food, bar, coffee, cooks, and servers.
 Their website design color palette matches their logo and uses an unusual combination of colors for their menu buttons, such as red, blue, green and yellow.
 However, it’s not bothering to the eye at all, because the rest of the elements are either white, grey or black.